Poland moves to summon central bank chief to state tribunal, PAP says | Law-Order

 Poland moves to summon central bank chief to state tribunal, PAP says

-Lawmakers from Poland's ruling coalition will submit a preliminary motion to put central bank governor Adam Glapinski before a state tribunal by the end of March, state news agency PAP reported a coalition lawmaker as saying, in what would be an unprecedented move for the European Union state.
+Lawmakers from Poland's ruling coalition will submit a preliminary motion to put central bank chief Adam Glapinski before a state tribunal by the end of March, state news agency PAP reported a lawmaker as saying, in what would be an unprecedented move for the European Union state.

 However, launching a process that may result in the removal of the central bank governor is a potentially riskier move.
 The head of the European Central Bank, Christine Lagarde, told Glapinski in a letter that he could refer any such move to the EU's top court as it may affect the bank's independence.
 "We are working on a preliminary motion to hold the President of the NBP accountable before the State Tribunal and we are determined to carry out this process," Janusz Cichon, chairman of the parliament's Public Finance Committee, told PAP.